Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ---
 title: Go to market guide
 ---
-The goal of this guide is to provide a list of questions to answer in order to launch a product within year 1 and hopefully start seeing signs of product market fit.
+The goal of this guide is to provide a list of questions to answer in order to launch a product within one year and hopefully start seeing signs of product market fit for a new fintech company.
+While not exhausitve on all questions, it should provide a good start on what you will need to plan to build versus buy versus rent to get a new product launched.

-## Table of Contents
+### Table of Contents
 1. [Month 0](#month-0)
 1. [Months 1-3](#months-1-3)
 1. [Months 3-6](#months-3-6)